Robust Quickest Change Detection in Non-Stationary Processes: Introduction

-and the families $\{\mathcal{P}_{n, \nu}\}$ are known to the decision maker.
-We further assume that there exists densities $\bar{g}_{n, \nu} \in \mathcal{P}_{n, \nu}$ that the density sequence $ \{\bar{g}_{n, \nu}\}$ is least favorable in a well-defined sense (this notion will be made rigorous below).
-Then, under mild additional conditions, the generalized versions of the Shiryaev test and the CUSUM test designed using the least favorable densities $ \{\bar{g}_{n, \nu}\}$ are robust (exactly or asymptotically) optimal for their respective problem settings.
-We also provide several numerical results to show the effectiveness of the robust tests.
+and the families $\{\mathcal{P}_{n}\}$ are known to the decision maker.
+We further assume that there exist densities $\bar{g}_{n} \in \mathcal{P}_{n}$ that the density sequence $ \{\bar{g}_{n}\}$ is least favorable in a well-defined sense (this notion will be made rigorous below).
+Then, under mild additional conditions, the generalized versions of the Shiryaev test and the CUSUM test designed using the least favorable densities $ \{\bar{g}_{n}\}$ are robust (exactly or asymptotically) optimal for their respective problem settings (Section~\ref{sec:Bayes} and Section~\ref{sec:minimax}).
+In Section~\ref{sec:exactrobustopt}, we provide conditions under which the CUSUM and the Shiryaev algorithms are exactly robust optimal for non-stationary processes.
+In Section~\ref{sec:AsymptoticOpt}, we provide a set of sufficient conditions for the CUSUM and the Shiryaev algorithms to be asymptotically robust optimal for non-stationary processes.
+In Section~\ref{sec:LFDexamples}, we provide examples of \rcn{least favorable laws} from Gaussian and Poisson families of distributions.
+In Section~\ref{sec:NumericalResults}, we provide several numerical results to show the effectiveness of the robust tests.
 Specifically, we apply a robust test to detect arriving or approaching aircraft using aviation data.
-We also apply a robust test to detect the onset of a pandemic using COVID-19 daily infection rate data.
-Finally, we compare the performance of a robust test with a test that is not necessarily designed to be robust using simulations.
+We also apply a robust test to detect the onset of a pandemic using COVID-19 daily infection data.
+Finally, we compare, using simulations, the performance of a robust test with a test that is not necessarily designed to be robust.